What Is A Swallowing Videofluoroscopy?

 - Anterior cervical spine surgery

-Videofluoroscopy swallowing assessments take place in the Radiology Department at the New Victoria Hospital.
+Videofluoroscopy assessments take place in the Radiology Department at the New Victoria Hospital.

 Videofluoroscopy swallowing assessments at New Victoria Hospital are performed by Dr Chetan Vyas.

-All patients require a medical referral from their Consultant or General Practitioner to undergo a Videofluoroscopy.
+All patients require a medical referral from their Consultant or General Practitioner to undergo a Swallowing Videofluoroscopy assessment.

 Consultant Clinic Times